torvalds/linux/Documentation/virt/kvm/api.rst

   #define KVM_GET_HTAB_WRITE		((__u64)0x2)

 The 'start_index' field gives the index in the HPT of the entry at which to start reading.
-It is ignored when writing.
+It is iganalred when writing.

 Reads on the fd will initially supply information about all "interesting" HPT entries.
 Interesting entries are those with the